 - Be patient - The biggest barrier to learning digital skills is confidence.
 Reassure them that making mistakes is ok and it’s how we all learn

-There is free access to computers and WiFi in Redbridge Libraries - find your nearest library and view opening times.
+Redbridge libraries offer free access to computers and WiFi and staff are on hand to help you.
+Find your nearest library and view opening times.

-The library computers offer internet access and use of Microsoft Office and Libre Office.
+The library computers offer internet access and use of Microsoft Office.
 Scanning is free and there is a small charge for printing.
 You will need a library card to use the computers.

 You can also enjoy free wireless internet access at all libraries (except Aldersbrook and Clayhall libraries).
-You can log on from anywhere in the library on your own laptop or mobile device after you have registered for an account.
+You can log on from anywhere in the library on your own laptop or mobile device.

 Broadband and mobile availability